 How Our Board Works

-Each of DFTA’s five stakeholder groups elect two directors from member organizations to represent them.
+Each of DFTA’s stakeholder groups elect two directors from member organizations to represent them.
 In addition, the entire membership elects an at-large director.
 Board terms are two years and a DFTA member organization can serve up to three consecutive terms.
 These guidelines ensures a balance of stakeholder voices on the board.
 Directors are not identified primarily by stakeholder group in the following list as, once elected, the board functions as a group focused on a common vision with shared power.

 Board of Directors